 CBSE 7203T and History 7110X or 7430X or Political Science 7030X or 7610X or Puerto Rican and Latino Studies 7415X or 7420X or Africana Studies 7020X or 7030X.
 CBSE 7204T and Mathematics 7141T or 7142T or 7143T or 7145T or CBSE 7405T.
 CBSE 7201T and any graduate level course in General Science or 7000-level course in Earth and Environmental Sciences.
-CBSE 7202T and an elective in education: CBSE 7207X or 7360X or 7611X or 7019T or a course in teaching students with disabilities with permission of the head of the Program in Teaching Students with Disabilities and the head of the Program in Childhood Education: Liberal Arts.
+CBSE 7202T and an elective in education: CBSE 7671X.

 CBSE 7214T.

 During the first semester, students must file a program of study approved by the program adviser.
 All courses in the childhood education degree sequence require departmental permission for registration.

-Option (C): 45 credits The following program applies to students who do not hold a New York State Initial Certificate in Early Childhood Education or Childhood Education or Special Subjects or equivalent course work and teaching experience, or who are teaching but do not hold initial certification.
-This program leads to both New York State Initial and Professional Certificates in Childhood Education (grades 1-6).
+Option (C): 45 credits

+The following program applies to students who do not hold a New York State Initial Certificate in Early Childhood Education or Childhood Education or Special Subjects or equivalent course work and teaching experience, or who are teaching but do not hold initial certification.
+This program leads to both New York State Initial and Professional Certificates in Childhood Education (grades I-6).

+Matriculation requiremen

 Matriculation requirements:

 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
 Students should note additional requirements found at the beginning of this section as well as in the sections "Admission" and "Academic Regulations and Procedures" of the Brooklyn College Bulletin of Graduate Programs.
 Degree requirements: Forty-five credits are required for the degree.
-CBSE 7205T, 7216X, 7440T, 7213T, 7503X, and 7471T.
+CBSE 7205T, 7216X, 7440T, 7213T, 7671X, and 7471T.